 The election committee should announce the election at least two weeks before the election date.
 This announcement should hold the date and way of the election.
 You can combine point 3 and 4 in one Announcement.
 Additionally attach the PhDnet statues.

-The election committee should announce the candidates to all doctoral researchers, one week before the elections are held.
+The election committee should announce the candidates to all PhD students, one week before the elections are held.
 One candidate is enough.
 Additionally attach the PhDnet statues.

 - Hold the election.

 The election can be held using the online survey tool Limesurvey to enable all PhDs to vote, even if they cannot be physically present at the institute.
 Using Limesurvey for the election is not compulsory; however most of the institutes use this option.
 If you want to vote using Limesurvey, please fill the attached document “Request for External Elections” and send it back to me together with the E-mails of the PhD students eligible to vote (use the excel template in the attachment).
 We will set up the Limesurvey and send the link for the election to all PhDs eligible to vote.
 An election period of two days is beneficial in order to reach the quorum.
 Please consider this when announcing the election.